 Worksite marketing is the selling of voluntary (employee-paid) insurance and financial products at the worksite.
 The products may be sold individually or in groups, and policyholders usually pay premiums through periodic payroll deductions.
 Worksite sales of life and health insurance totaled $8.3 billion in 2021, up from $7.46 billion in 2020, according to Eastbridge Consulting Group.

-According to LIMRA Secure Retirement Institute, Q4 2022 was the third consecutive quarter that U.S. annuity sales in 2021 increased 16 percent from 2020.
-Independent broker-dealers were the largest single distributor of annuities, with 27 percent of sales, higher than in 2017 when they accounted for 22 percent of the market.
-Independent agents accounted for the second-largest share of annuity sales by channel with 20 percent in 2022, less than in 2018 when they accounted for 23 percent of the market.
+According to LIMRA Secure Retirement Institute, Q4 2022 was the third consecutive quarter that U.S. annuity sales set a new record.
+Banks were the largest single distributor of annuities, with 24 percent of sales, higher than in 2018 when they accounted for 18 percent of the market.
+Independent broker-dealers accounted for the second-largest share of annuity sales by channel with 20 percent in 2022, less than in 2018 when they accounted for 23 percent of the market.

 Sales Of Individual Annuities By Distribution Channels, 2018 And 2022